paulwon2223/MVC-TechBlog-PW/README.md

 #### Description
 - This application features a CMS-style blog where developers can log in and publish blog posts
 - The application follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+- The final application is deployed on heroku

 ----------------------------
 #### Table of Contents